khoazero123/laravel-adsense/README.md

 php artisan vendor:publish --provider="MartinButt\Laravel\Adsense\Providers\AdsenseServiceProvider"
 ```

-> Lumen does not support this command, for it you should copy the file `src/resources/config/adsense-ads.php` to `config/adsense-ads.php` of your project.
+> Lumen does not support this command, for it you should copy the file `src/resources/config/adsense.php` to `config/adsense.php` of your project.

-In `adsense-ads.php` configuration file you can determine the properties of the default values and some behaviors.
+In `adsense.php` configuration file you can determine the properties of the default values and some behaviors.

 ## Usage
 Add `{!!
 Adsense::javascript() !!}` in your `<head>` tag.